-One of the best places to visit in Sweden in the winter season is Abisko National Park.
+In winter, Abisko National Park is one of Sweden's best places to visit.
 Like Kiruna, Abisko is situated in the far north of the country, in Swedish Lapland.

-This pristine area of natural beauty offers you the chance to admire towering mountains, snow-laden valleys, and frozen lakes and rivers.
+This pristine area of natural beauty offers you the chance to soak up views of towering mountains, snow-dusted valleys, and frozen lakes.

-On your winter tour of Swedish Lapland, you’d get to enjoy skiing, snowshoeing, and other exhilarating activities in Abisko National Park.
-Best of all is the opportunity to catch sight of the northern lights.
+On a winter tour of Swedish Lapland, you could enjoy cross-country skiing, snowshoeing, and other exhilarating activities in Abisko National Park.
+Best of all, is the opportunity to catch sight of the northern lights.

 We recommend you search for them at the Aurora Sky Station, perched atop a mountain in the national park.
-This setting gives you a fantastic opportunity to watch the northern lights and relish a 4-course Nordic meal at the restaurant here.
+Its position gives you the ideal setting for watching the northern lights.
+Plus, you can also enjoy a delicious 4-course Nordic meal at the restaurant here.

-In summer you’d have a totally different experience of Abisko National Park.
+On the other hand, head here in summer and you’ll have a totally different experience.
 The snow and ice give way to flower-filled valleys and endless daylight – a phenomenon known as the midnight sun.

 Öland, Sweden’s second largest island after Gotland, has its own special charm.
-You can easily reach this Baltic isle by driving over the bridge from Kalmar in Southern Sweden.
+You can get to this Baltic isle by driving over the bridge from Kalmar in Southern Sweden.

-When you get there, a diverse mix of historical attractions and natural sites awaits you.
+When you get there, a diverse mix of historical attractions and natural sites await you.

 Visit Solliden Palace, the summer residence of the Swedish royal family, and the 13th-century Borgholm Castle.
-Roam around the island to discover ancient burial grounds and forts from the Iron Age.
+Roam around the island, discovering ancient burial grounds and forts from the Iron Age as you go.

-Enjoy walks or cycle rides through Öland’s scenery, with hundreds of kilometres of coastline and old windmills dotting the landscape.
-You’ll find an incredible 75 nature reserves on the island, including Ottenby which is a top birdwatching spot.
+Enjoy walks or cycle rides in Öland’s countryside.
+There are with hundreds of kilometres of coastline to explore, and make sure to look out for the old windmills dotting the landscape.
+You’ll even find 75 (yes 75!) nature reserves on the island, including Ottenby which is a top spot for birdwatching.

 - Discover picturesque scenery and towns on one of these summer tours in Sweden